Rules

 • Hosts may switch hosting turns upon mutual agreement.

-2. Host city/organization shall retain all of the races’ financial proceeds or absorb all losses.
+2. Host city/organization shall retain all of the financial proceeds or absorb all losses.

 • Host will produce & release (to subsequent hosts) a profit / loss statement for the event.

-• Host is responsible for organization, promotion & staging expenses incurred by race officials.
+• Host is responsible for organization, promotion, and staging expenses incurred by race officials.

 • Host will inherit (at no charge) all surplus jerseys from the previous host.

-3. Men’s & women’s races shall be run separately but over the same course, starting about mid-day (typically at Noon and 1:00 PM; and, at the race director’s discretion) on the weekend following the state high school meet.
-Men race first in odd-numbered years; and, women in even-numbered years.
+3. Men’s & women’s races shall be run separately but over the same course, starting about mid-day (typically at Noon and 1:00 PM; and, at the race director’s discretion) on the weekend following the state high school cross-country meet.
+Men race first in odd-numbered years, and women race first in even-numbered years.

-• From 5 to 8 kilometers in distance, marked in kilometers, and safety & directional markings are obvious.
+• From 5 to 8 kilometers in distance, marked in kilometers (additional mile markers also allowed), and with prominent safety & directional markings.

-• Marshals / physical barriers shall be provided on courses where there is any critical location that could, even with good markings, have the possibility of someone going off course.
+• Course marshals / physical barriers shall be provided on courses where there is any critical location that could, even with good markings, have the possibility of someone going off course.

-• Shelter & toilet(s) will be provided for runners at start & finish area(s).
+• Adequate shelter & toilet(s) will be provided for runners near the start & finish area(s).

-• Course audit – course setup decisions are the responsibility of the host; however, before the ~September 1stopening of participant registration, host will invite Cup Committee members (see “Cup Committee” rule below) and team organizers to preview tentative race course to discuss/review/consider/advise important course design/setup issues.
-Committee members are not obligated to attend; but, goal is that committee members from at least 3 Cup team-regions attend.
+• Course audit – course setup decisions are the responsibility of the host; however, before the ~September 1st opening of participant registration, host will invite Cup Committee members (see “Cup Committee” rule below) to preview the tentative race course to discuss/review/consider/advise important course design/setup issues.
+Committee members are not obligated to attend; but, the goal is for committee members from at least three team-regions to attend.

 • Host shall produce & distribute a course map on race-day.

-5. Seven standing teams will exist, representing Montana’s largest cities (see “Uniform” rule below).
-A runner must compete for the city that he/she lives in or geographically nearest to.
+5. Seven standing teams exist, representing Montana’s largest cities (see “Uniform” rule below).
+A runner must compete for the city that he/she lives in or geographically nearest to (reckoned by the nearest courthouse as the crow flies).
 Eligible runners (see “Eligibility” rule below) who attend a college in a Montana town other than their hometown can choose to run for either their college town or their hometown.

-6. Registration (Done exclusively via online registration service … no USPS mail-in registrations allowed):
+• Done exclusively via online registration service.
+No USPS mail-in registrations allowed.

 7. Eligibility: